ninoslavmiskovic/log-data-generator/README.md

 The script will create a file named logs_dataset.csv in the current directory.

 - The dataset will contain log entries with the following fields:
-  - Timestamp
+  - @timestamp
-  -	Level
+  -	log.level
-  -	Source
+  -	source
-  -	Message
+  -	message

 ### **5. Customization**